carforyou/carforyou-components-pkg/README.md

 ## Setup tailwind in a next.js project

-The following describes the very minimal setup required in a vanilla next.js project with **tailwindcss@0.6.1**
+The following describes the very minimal setup required in a vanilla next.js project

 ```
-npm install tailwindcss@0.6.1 postcss-easy-import @zeit/next-css --save-dev
+npm install tailwindcss postcss-import --save-dev
 ```

 `tailwind.css`: